Nasi Uduk Betawi

 - 01

-Sauté the secret spices to build the flavor base.
+Sauté the secret spice base to build the flavor foundation.

 Place a small skillet over medium heat and add the neutral oil.
-Sauté the minced shallots and garlic for 2 to 3 minutes until they are softened and highly fragrant, but not browned.
+Sauté the minced shallots and garlic for 2 to 3 minutes until softened and highly fragrant, but not browned.
 Stir in the ground coriander, salt, and sugar, cooking for 30 seconds to toast the spices, then remove from the heat.
+Blooming these spices in oil unlocks deep, savory flavors that raw spices dumped directly into a rice cooker simply cannot achieve.

 - 02

-Transfer your washed, drained Jasmine rice into the insert pot of your electric rice cooker.
+Transfer the washed, drained Jasmine rice into the insert pot of your electric rice cooker.
 Scrape every last bit of the sautéed shallot and garlic mixture into the rice.
+Bury the daun salam, knotted pandan leaves, smashed lemongrass, galangal, and ginger directly into the grains.

 - 03